blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

    .. var:: child_jobs

-      A list of the first level child jobs to be run after this job has finished successfully.
+      A list of the first level dependent jobs to be run after this job has finished successfully.

    .. var:: ref